-Edge computing architecture is still three-tier network.
+Edge-cloud computing architecture is still three-tier network.
 The very basic level in this hierarchy outlines the edge level network, where network devices and sensors reside.
 The second layer deploys the edge data centers which perform the operational management of individual groups of edge devices.
-Classification of devices prior to inclusion to some group supervised by an individual mini data center should be performed according to their mission and level of intelligence.
+Aimed at optimization of operational management, classification of devices prior to inclusion to some group supervised by an individual mini data center is suggested.
+Meanwhile, regrouping is performed according to individual groups mission and level of intelligence.
 At this level, data collected from sensors will be analysed and categorized before sending to the main cloud for further processing.
-The main cloud server is on the top of the hierarchy.
+The main cloud server is on the top of the hierarchy and still plays its own role in big data analysis, business logic maintenance and data warehousing.

-The segmented architecture of the entire network enables splitting the overall workload while leaving some portion of data processing at the basic layer of the network, closer to the devices.
-Note that edge computing shouldn't be confused with autonomous computations and data processing embedded in edge devices.
-Figure 1 illustrates the edge computing infrastructure.
+The segmented architecture of the edge-cloud network enables splitting the overall workload while leaving some portion of data processing at the basic layer of the network, closer to the devices.
+In this sense, edge computing shouldn't be confused with autonomous computations and data processing embedded in edge devices.
+Figure 1 illustrates the edge computing architecture.

 Figure 1.
-Edge computing architecture.
+Edge-cloud computing architecture.